dkvz/PasswordManager/README.md

 The log file might not get rotated, you can configure that with logrotate.

+#### Changes for modern distributions
+I compile using .NET6 and use the "publish" directory as mentioned above.
+However, it won't start for several reasons.

+- The env variable `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=1` is necessary to be able to run and should be added to the systemd script.

+- We need a version of `libssl` - On Debian the following works: `apt intall libssl-dev`.

+- Don't forget to have the relevant `appsettings.json` file ready with the required configuration keys for notifications, secret sequence, etc.

 #### Reverse proxy configuration
 I'm going to use the simplest configuration I can.